 The following techniques are suggestions for how to cope and communicate with your loved one as positively and effectively as possible:

 - Allow your loved one time to respond and repeat yourself as necessary.
 It may take a while for them to process the information you’ve provided and then formulate a response.

 - Keep instructions and responses simple and concise.
 Avoid long explanations and complicated responses.

 - Keep body language and facial expressions relaxed and friendly.
 As loved ones lose their ability to understand words, they will begin to watch your facial expressions and body language in order to understand.

-How to Care for a Loved one with Dementia
+The Basics of Caring for a Loved one with Dementia

 - Keep walking areas clear.
 Arrange ample space for walking side-by-side, for wheelchairs, and walkers.
 Consider removing or relocating furniture (like low coffee tables) that may be a trip hazard.
-Limit or prevent access to places where injuries could occur, such as a stairwell, and make sure all areas are well-lit.
+Limit or prevent access to places where injuries could occur such as a stairwell, and make sure all areas are well-lit.
 During the holidays, avoid blinking lights and real candles.

 - Accept and understand communication limitations.
-As the disease progresses, your loved one may be unable to locate the words they want, or may not be able to process the words you’re using — potentially leaving both of you confused and frustrated.
+As the disease progresses, your loved one may be unable to locate the words they want or may not be able to process the words you’re using — potentially leaving both of you confused and frustrated.
 Be calm and supportive; speak slowly in a relaxed tone and avoid criticism.

 - Be inclusive.
 Help your loved one feel that they matter and that they are involved no matter what stage their dementia may be.
 Include them in conversations, encourage their reminiscing.
 You may be surprised at what they do remember and can articulate.